-Registrations should also be considered when we decide to sell our goods in China.
-Thanks to that, we will be sure that only we have the right to use our logo throughout China.
+Registrations should also be considered when you decide to sell goods in China.
+That way you can be sure that only you have the right to use the logo throughout China.

 The right to detain goods in China – confiscation

-Sales of unregistered goods on e-commerce websites
+Selling unregistered goods on e-commerce websites

-A conclusion of a contract with a Chinese distributor
+Signing a contract with a Chinese distributor

 Problems with winning lawsuits